PokemonGoMap/RocketMap/docs/extras/custom-js.md

 ```

 Whenever you edit custom.js you will have to run `npm run build` to set the changes.
-When you load the map it will be set to satellite as default.
+When you load the map it will be set to satellite style and Pidgey + Weedle will be hidden as default.

 Setting options in this way forces that setting on page load, so even if a user changes the setting it will revert back to what you have set in custom.js every time, keep this in mind when forcing settings.